Lakeland Westchester Classic

 -- If you're reading a reps K please proactively explain why I should drop the other debater/whatever your impact is -- "that's a voting issue" isn't a warrant.

 K affs -- Read them, go for it, I don't care if you don't implement but explain your model of debate and why it deserves the ballot.
-I'm also a big fan of performances and I think that its important that debate can be inclusive to allow this type of discourse in the space.
 That being said I will not evaluate call out arguments or arguments based on out of round violations other than disclosure.
-Lastly, explanation for your method is super important -- I need to be able to repeat back to you what it is that the aff does in order for you to get the ballot.
+Lastly, an explanation for your method is super important -- I need to be able to repeat back to you what it is that the aff does in order for you to get the ballot.

 -- I live for impact turn debates! -- If you actually understand the turns that you're reading and give me a good explanation of them your speaks will be rewarded handsomely.